Table of Contents

 Everyone is talking about it, but what exactly is cryptocurrency?
 In this introduction we tell you what you need to know before you start investing and trading cryptocurrencies yourself.

 In summary, a crypto currency is nothing more than a decentralized and encrypted version of traditional money, there is no central computer server or central authority behind it.
-Well-known examples of cryptocurrencies are Bitcoin, Ethereum, Ripple and Litecoin, but there are now hundreds of others – which are used for much more than just as a means of payment.
+Well-known examples of cryptocurrencies are Bitcoin, Ethereum, Ripple and Litecoin, but there are many more – which are used for much more than just as a means of payment.

 What are the advantages and disadvantages of paying with a cryptocurrency?